-Upon the closing of this offering, we will have outstanding an aggregate of approximately 143 million shares of common stock, including 4,890,000 shares that will be issued upon the exercise of the underwriters' option to purchase additional shares.
+Upon the closing of this offering, we will have outstanding an aggregate of approximately 148.5 million shares of common stock, including 4,890,000 shares that will be issued upon the exercise of the underwriters' option to purchase additional shares.
 Of the outstanding shares, the shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except that any shares held by our "affiliates," as that term is defined under Rule 144 of the Securities Act, may be sold only in compliance with the limitations described below.
 The remaining outstanding shares of common stock will be deemed "restricted securities" as that term is defined under Rule 144.
 Restricted securities may be sold in the public market only if registered or if they qualify for an exemption from registration under Rule 144 or 144(k) under the Securities Act, which are summarized below.

-The stockholders agreement gives any member of the Investors and Historic TW (to the extent of any remaining interest) the right to require us to register (including by means of a shelf registration statement permitting sales of shares from time to time over an extended period) the stock held by such stockholders for sale to the public under the Securities Act, subject to certain limitations.
+The stockholders agreement gives any member of the Investors the right to require us to register (including by means of a shelf registration statement permitting sales of shares from time to time over an extended period) the stock held by such stockholders for sale to the public under the Securities Act, subject to certain limitations.
 In connection with each underwritten public offering, Warner Music Group's stockholders will be required to enter into a lockup agreement covering a period of no greater than 90 days (180 days for an initial public offering).
 The agreement also provides that if Warner Music Group registers shares of its common stock for sale to the public after this initial public offering, parties to the stockholders agreement will have the right to have their shares included in any such registration statement.
 Any registration is subject to a potential underwriter's cutback in the number of shares to be registered if the underwriter determines that marketing factors require a limitation on the number of shares to be underwritten.
-Immediately after this offering, the Investors will own approximately 102.1 million shares entitled to these registration rights and management will own approximately 8 million shares entitled to these registration rights.
-If the Three-Year Warrants are not exercised and our agreement to repurchase the Three-Year Warrants is not consummated, Historic TW will continue to hold MMT Warrants exercisable upon certain events for approximately 26.7 million shares entitled to these registration rights.
-We have agreed with Historic TW to repurchase the Three-Year Warrants in connection with the Concurrent Transactions.
-See "Prospectus Summary-Recent Developments-The Concurrent Transactions" and "Certain Relationships and Related Party Transactions."
+Immediately after this offering, the Investors will own approximately 107.5 million shares entitled to these registration rights and management will own approximately 8 million shares entitled to these registration rights.